Chapter 8. Collections and Enumerators

 pulling out the appropriate element.
 Again, remember that the type

-of element we’re holding is CAdapt<CComBSTR>
+of element we’re holding is CAdapt<CComBSTR>, so

-member explicitly is not necessary.
+using the m_T member explicitly is not necessary.

-Finally, the get__NewEnum
+Finally, the get__NewEnum method must

-data conversion must convert between a CAdapt<CComBSTR>
+data conversion must convert between a CAdapt<CComBSTR> (the data type held in the

-container) to a VARIANT
+container) to a VARIANT holding a BSTR.
+This can

 be accomplished with another custom copy policy class: